noctf-project/noCTF/docs/intro.md

 - **Minimal Dependencies:** Easy to deploy with only PostgreSQL, Redis, and NATS as core requirements.
-- **Event-Driven Backend:** Fast and efficient thanks to an event-based architecture for real-time scoreboard calculations, notifications, and more.
+- **Event-Driven Backend:** Fast and efficient thanks to an event-based architecture for real-time scoreboard calculations, notifications and more.
 - **Role-Based Access Control:** Granular admin permissions allow secure delegation of responsibilities.
 - **Divisions Support:** Native support for multiple scoring brackets or competition tiers.